 Perry Brown, from the TDI Downdraft Kiln Conversion group on Facebook posted: I am working on a TDI conversion right now, but the kiln I have been using for several years is a small Olympic updraft.
 I have found that the keys to even firing are patience (i.e., not bringing the temperature too quickly) and actually letting the temperature rise stall a couple of times during the firing (i.e., holding at, for example, 1300 deg and 2000 deg for about 30 min each) to let the temperature even out bottom to top.

 If this whole evening-out explanation seems overly simplistic and somewhat anticlimactic given the previous hype, well it is.
-Once the baseline numbers of the firing are established and the tweaking process is learned, the evening-out is not difficult.
+Once the baseline numbers of the firing are established and the tweaking process is learned, the evening-out is not difficult, but it does require patience.